rust-lang/rust/src/doc/tarpl/lifetimes.md

 the scope it's valid for.

 Within a function body, Rust generally doesn't let you explicitly name the lifetimes involved.
-This is because it's generally not really *necessary* to talk about lifetimes in a local context; Rust has all the information and can work out everything as optimally as possible.
-Many anonymous scopes and temporaries that you would otherwise have to write are often introduced to make your code *just work*.
+This is because it's generally not really necessary to talk about lifetimes in a local context; Rust has all the information and can work out everything as optimally as possible.
+Many anonymous scopes and temporaries that you would otherwise have to write are often introduced to make your code Just Work.

 However once you cross the function boundary, you need to start talking about lifetimes.
 Lifetimes are denoted with an apostrophe: `'a`, `'static`.
 To dip